 Cine Pobre is a culture jamming grassroots initiative to help advocate self-funded filmmaking while working intellectually off-grid.
 Cine Pobre empowers indie filmmakers by managing an evolving and flexible core platform pledged to sustain a 100% cartel-free intersection of culture and capabilities.

 Since the 2002 premiere in Mexico of the 1st Cine Pobre Film Festival "The World's Best Self Funded Films" the notion of Cine Pobre has been adapted, interpreted and transformed in several other countries.

-In 2003 Humberto Solás founded Festival del Cine Pobre De Humberto Solás for filmmakers with budgets up to $300,000 dollars, a State-funded competitive event in Gibara.
-His noble efforts are soon betrayed and in 2017 the communist province of Holguin goes Gucci.
+In 2003 Humberto Solás founded Festival del Cine Pobre De Humberto Solás for filmmakers with "low" budgets up to $300,000 dollars, a communist state-funded competitive event in Gibara.
+His noble efforts are soon betrayed and in 2017 the province of Holguin goes Gucci.

 2012 NZ Film Awards creates a Self Funded Film category